greenelab/deep-review/all-sections.md

 Basset model on the remaining 149 datasets.
 Then, they fine-tuned the model with one training pass of each of the remaining datasets and achieved results close to the model trained on all 164 datasets together.
-In another example, Min et al. [@jV2YerUS] demonstrated how training on the experimentally validated FANTOM5 permissive enhancer dataset followed by fine-tuning on ENCODE enhancer datasets improved cell type-specific predictions, outperforming state-of-the-art results.
+In another example, Min et al. [@jV2YerUS] demonstrated how training on the experimentally-validated FANTOM5 permissive enhancer dataset followed by fine-tuning on ENCODE enhancer datasets improved cell type-specific predictions, outperforming state-of-the-art results.
 In drug design, general RNN models trained to generate molecules from the ChEMBL database have been fine-tuned to produce